dougbutner/web-4/README.md

 ## How do Time Tokens work?
 Time tokens operate like non-fungible tokens in their structure, storing a time unit (integer) with a unique user identifier (string) as the payload data.

-The user's identifier may also be a biocryptographic key (biokey) discussed in the next section.
+The user's identifier may also be linked to a **biokey** discussed in the next section.

-Time tokens are platform independent, and need only the ability to store simple data: a time unit and user identifier.
+Time tokens are platform-independent, and need only the ability to store or imply simple data: a time unit and a user identifier.

 In practice, a time unit is an integer that counts up the number of pre-defined time spans that have passed since an **epoch**.
-The epoch is typically when the system went live, and represents 0 in the first time interval.
+The epoch is typically when the system went live, and represents the first time unit.

-## Time Tokens in practice
+## Possible Use Case of Time Tokens

 If we were to create a time token for a US citizen to vote in the **US presidential election**, the time span would be 126144000 seconds (four years), and the epoch would be at a timestamp representing the start of the **election day previous to the first election** to use time tokens.
-On election day, an active faucet would send/offer one time token to each registered voter (aka Qualified Account) with a payload of the user's **unique identifier and the integer 1 as the time unit** (the next election would be 2, and so on.)
+On election day, an active faucet would send/offer one time token to each registered voter (requires module 2: provable individuality) with a payload of the user's **unique identifier and the integer 1 as the time unit** (the next election would be 2, and so on.)
 The user would then send the token to the election's smart contract address with a **memo of their vote**.
-The system would check the identity of the voter as the one the token was minted to, validity of the memo, and the time unit against their list to ensure they are voting in the correct election, **burn the token** (or else reverse the transaction if malformed), and send the user back another token representing a **"I Voted" sticker**.
+The system would check the identity of the voter as the one the token was minted to, validity of the memo, and the time unit against their list to ensure they are voting in the correct election, then **burn the token** (or else reverse the transaction if malformed), and send the user back another token representing a **"I Voted" sticker**.

 > This example intentionally doesn't account for anonymity

 **This example is trivial.** It becomes beneficial when we realize that we can just as easily send the person 12 voting tokens so they can vote on their first, second and third choice.
 It becomes even more interesting when we send tokens **every month** (or so) and allow the people to **vote directly on the bills that are being presented to their respective legislative bodies**.
-It becomes even more expansive when we have the faucet smart contract require **educational actions**, such as opening a link to information on these bills (summary and the full text) **to receive their time tokens**.
+It becomes even more expansive when we have the faucet smart contract require **educational actions**, such as opening a link to information on these bills (summary and the full text) **to receive their votable time tokens**.

 ## A Simple Example in web 2